Danielvdd1/node-red-contrib-crownstone-cloud/README.md

 Clone the code from this repository.
 Install the nodes by running the following command in your Node-RED user directory - typically `~/.node-red`

         cd ~/.node-red
-        npm install <path to the cloned poroject folder>
+        npm install <path to the cloned project folder>

 ## Included nodes